jeqo/jeqo.github.io-src/content/about.md

 # Jorge Esteban Quilcate Otoya

-Peruvian, husband, software engineer, and immigrant in Norway and th e UK.
+Peruvian, husband, software engineer, and immigrant in Norway and the UK.

 Enjoying my journey working on distributed systems.